A Site Licence? Or Individual Licences?

 is a new major version).

-A site licence must be accessed from a remote drive.
+A site licence must be accessed from a remote folder or drive.
 Otherwise it'll operate in demo mode.

 = one individual licence for each user

-The main advantages are : quicker, personal for the student/employee.
+The main advantages are : quicker, personal for the student/employee, use at home and at work.

 These licences can be time-limited by you using special extra software supplied and after the time limit is over the licences can be passed on to a fresh group of students.
 No need to worry about the old students returning their licences because they expire naturally when you set them to.